'Many more people would have died': Armed bystander killed gunman who had 3 guns and 100 rounds of ammunition, police say

 The gunman who killed three people and injured two others at a mall in Greenwood, Indiana, Sunday evening was armed with two rifles, a Glock pistol and more than 100 rounds of ammunition, police said.

-The 20-year-old man, identified as Douglas Sapirman, used only an AR 15-style rifle in the shooting, firing off 24 rounds before he was shot and killed by a bystander less than two minutes after the attack began, according to Greenwood police.
+The 20-year-old man, identified as Douglas Sapirman, used only an AR 15-style rifle in the shooting, firing off 24 rounds before he was shot and killed by a bystander.
+Police initially said Sapirman was shot less than two minutes after the attack began, but revised that to 15 seconds on Tuesday, according to Greenwood Police Chief James Ison.

+"This error was simply a result of misreading notes during the conference," Ison said in the statement.
+"I feel the need to correct this immediately."

 "He engaged the gunman from quite a distance with a handgun -- was very proficient in that, very tactically sound and as he moved to close in on the suspect he was also motioning for people to exit behind him," Ison said.
-"Many more people would have died last night if not for a responsible armed citizen that took action very quickly within the first two minutes of the shooting."
+"Many more people would have died last night if not for a responsible armed citizen that took action very quickly."

 Dicken was legally armed, Ison said.